Macintosh1983/DiscordSelfbot-MacOS/README.md

 - colorama

 ### Features include
-- Webhook logs to prevent reports
+- Webhook Logs to prevent reports
-- Server nuker cmd (must have perms)
+- Server Nuker cmd (must have perms)
-- Spam all channels
+- Spam All channels
 - Mass Rename (must have perms)
 - Userinfo
 - Emoji Stealer (requires image or emoji link)
-- Embed message (random color)
+- Embed Message (random color)
-- Status Editor
+- Custom Status Editor
 - Avatar Saver

 MACOS SELF BOT IS NOT IN ANY WAY A PRODUCT OF APPLE NOR IS IT A PRODUCT OF APPLE